phackt/phackt.github.io/_posts/2017-07-25-xss-real-life-case-credentials-stealing.markdown

 ---
 layout: post
-title:  "A real-life case of XSS and other web concepts"
+title:  "A fun case of XSS and other web concepts"
 date:   2017-07-25
 categories: web
 ---